GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Experiments: implementation details

 \subsection{Baseline methods}

-We compare the proposed method (GCBF+) with GCBFv0 \cite{zhang2023distributed}, InforMARL \cite{nayak2023scalable}, and centralized and distributed variants of hand-crafted CBF-QPs \cite{wang2017safety}.
+We compare GCBF+ with GCBFv0 \cite{zhang2023distributed}, InforMARL \cite{nayak2023scalable}, {MPC \cite{sathya2018embedded},} and centralized and distributed variants of hand-crafted CBF-QPs \cite{wang2017safety}.
 We use a modified version of the GCBFv0 introduced in \cite{zhang2023distributed} where we remove the online policy refinement step since it requires multiple rounds of inter-agent communications to exchange control inputs during execution and does not work in the presence of actuation limits.

 The InforMARL algorithm is a variant of MAPPO~\cite{yu2022surprising} that uses a GNN architecture for the actor and critic networks.
 We use a reward function that consists of three terms.
-First, we penalize deviations from the nominal controller, i.e.,
+First, we penalize deviations from the nominal controller, i.e., { } To improve performance, we use a sparse reward term for reaching the goal, i.e.,